Mike Chappell: Professional career

 Upon graduation from Michigan State University, Chappell joined the rosters of the Wollongong Hawks (2001–2002) and Canberra Cannons (2002–2003) in the Australian National Basketball League (NBL).
 His popularity within the NBL brought him back to star for the New Zealand Breakers in 2003.
 In 2004, Mike Chappell set a new NBL record after scoring an explosive 44-points in a game against the Perth Wildcats.
 Word of Chappell's success in the NBL reached the US, and he was selected to play for the Toronto Raptors in the 2004 NBA Summer League in Minnesota.

 During the 2002 NBL off-season, Chappell and the Cannons embarked on a short tour of the United States playing various college teams.
 On one occasion they played against the Michigan State Spartans at the Breslin Center.
 For that game, the Cannons featured former Michigan State player, NBA legend with the Los Angeles Lakers and one of the most decorated players in basketball history, Earvin "Magic" Johnson.
-The game, a celebration of Johnson's induction into the NBA Hall of Fame in 2002, saw the Cannons defeat the Spartans 104–85.
+The game, a celebration of Johnson's induction into the Hall of Fame in 2002, saw the Cannons defeat the Spartans 104–85.

 After his stint in the NBL, Mike Chappell ventured out into Europe where he played in Portugal (Queluz).
 He also has played basketball professionally in Lebanon (Champville).
 In August 2006, Chappell signed a deal to join the Sendai 89ers for the Basketball Japan League.
 In May 2007, Chappell signed a deal to join the Adelaide 36ers as their second import, which saw him returning to the Australian NBL once again.
 One of Chappell's new teammates at the 36ers was his Michigan State teammate of 1999–2001, Adam Ballinger.

 Joined Ukrainian Basketball League club Budivelnik Kyiv (Kiev) from summer 2008 to December 2008.
 Joined Basketball Japan League club Tokyo Apache autumn 2009.
 Made playoffs against Hamamatsu Higashimikawa Phoenix where they lost.
 Left the club in May 2010.